Whilst it’s true that Marrakech is a meat eaters’ paradise, there are plenty of great restaurants and cafes serving vegetarian and vegan food.

 A few I recommend are;

+.
 La Famille

+.
 La Ferme

+.
 Mandala Society.

+.
 Broc The Kasbah.

 Palais Donab also does a lovely vegetable tagine, and it’s a beautiful place to have lunch or dinner.

-NB.
-See my separate post about Palais Dar Donab.
+I have written a separate article about Palais Dar Donab.

-Write down the restaurants you wish to try before travelling, including the address and opening times to save wandering around in the heat and getting tired.
+Write down the restaurants you wish to try before travelling, including their address and opening times.

-There is everything that you could possibly dream of.
+There is everything that you could possibly dream of buying in the wonderful souks of Marrakech.

 As you meander through the maze of colourful alleyways, be prepared for a complete assault on the senses.